 “But we also need positive reinforcement around the right corporate culture.”

-Ms. Dobbin argues that with more guidance and support, we can lift standards across the industry.
+Ms. Dobbin argues that with more guidance and support, the industry can lift its lift standards and take major strides in tackling AML.

 “In my experience, reporting entities are very keen to maximise the effectiveness of their investment in AML,” she said.